- Is there a midyear intake of postgraduate students into postgraduate programmes of the Department of Statistics?

 - Is funding available for full-time/part-time students?

 Unfortunately the Department of Statistics is not able to fund any students to study on a full-time basis.
-Students are encouraged to apply for funding with the NRF.
+Students are encouraged to apply for funding with the NRF and other funding agencies.

 - Can I assume that by applying to the programme that I will automatically be admitted?